 Pronunciation: Lee Jahn-shoe

 Born: 1950, Hebei Province

 Education: Early education not known.
 A student of the Harbin Institute of Technology 2005 – 2007.

 Career: Worked in Hebei for 25 years, serving alongside Xi Jinping in the 1980s, then successive posts in Xi’an City (Shaanxi) and Heilongjiang Province, rising to Governor 2008 – 2010, before becoming Party Secretary of Guizhou Province 2010 – 2012.

 Prospects: Politburo Member, Director of Central Committee General Office and Member of the Secretariat.
 This position has been significantly “beefed up”; his predecessor (see below) was not in the Politburo.

-Relevance to Tibet: None directly, but close to, and likely to be influential with, China’s most senior leader
+Relevance to Tibet: Close to, and likely to be influential with, Xi Jinping.
+Possible candidate for the Politburo Standing Committee.

 Standing in the Party and Career Highlights: